 - Identify three to five broad industries or disciplines you’re potentially interested in.
 For example, healthcare, coaching and self-improvement, technology, design, the environment, gastronomy, tourism, psychology and wellbeing…anything you can think of that you’d like to research further.

 - Look at high-growth industries and job titles.
 If you’re keen to build a career that’s likely to be future-proof, focus your search on high-growth careers.
-For example, consult the World Economic Forum’s Jobs of Tomorrow report which identifies high-growth and emerging industries, or the U.S. Bureau of Labor Statistics’ fastest-growing occupations.
-Alternatively, search Google for the most in-demand jobs and skills of 2022 and see which roles come up most frequently.
+For example, consult the U.S. Bureau of Labor Statistics’ fastest-growing occupations.
+Alternatively, search Google for the most in-demand jobs and skills of 2023 and see which roles come up most frequently.

 From there, you can start to focus your research on specific fields or even job titles.
 For example, if you’re interested in design within the tech sphere, you can research disciplines such as user experience (UX) design and user interface (UI) design.